-- 3.6.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
-The list will be kept up to date but does not form part of this Constitution. - 3.6.3 This member must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Be a provider of primary medical services within the ICB's area. - b) Fulfil any other criteria as may be set out in NHS England guidance. - c) Declare themselves willing to serve as a full member of a unitary Board, inter alia responsible for stewardship of NHS funds and be bound by individual and collective accountability for decisions even where these may be unpopular or attract criticism. - d) Agree that they will bring knowledge and perspective from their sector but not be delegates or carry agreed mandates from any part of that sector. - 3.6.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply. - b) Any other exclusion criteria set out in NHSE guidance apply. - c) They cannot provide unequivocal assurances in relation to the criteria in 3.6.3 c) or d). - 3.6.5 This member will be approved by the ICB Chair, supported by an Appointments Panel. - 3.6.6 The appointment process will be as follows:

-a) Joint Nomination:
+- 3.7.1 These Partner Member are jointly114 nominated by providers of primary medical services for the purposes of the health service within the integrated care Board's area, and that are primary medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility.109 - 3.7.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
+The list will be kept up to date but does not form part of this constitution.119 - 3.7.3 This member must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) Be a provider of primary medical services within the ICB's area. - b) Fulfil any other criteria as may be set out in NHS England guidance. - c) Declare themselves willing to serve as a full member of a unitary Board, inter alia responsible for stewardship of NHS funds and be bound by individual and collective accountability for decisions even where these may be unpopular or attract criticism. - d) Agree that they will bring knowledge and perspective from their sector but not be delegates or carry agreed mandates from any part of that sector.38 - 3.7.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply - b) Any other exclusion criteria set out in NHSE guidance apply. - c) They cannot provide unequivocal assurances in relation to the criteria in 3.7.3 c) or d). - 3.7.5 This member will be appointed by [x] subject to the approval of the Chairthe ICB Chair, supported by an Appointments Panel. - 3.7.6 The appointment process will be as follows40: - a) Joint Nomination: